mbhulin/OrientTutorial/create_the_search_method.md

 ```

 Since the the function ``searchForObject()`` returns a string with information about the success of the search the search path has to be stored in a variable: ``private ArrayList <ArrayList <Vertex>> searchPath`` with this instruction: ``searchPath.add(currentPath)``

+The search function is now ready to use.
+In the next step you can download a GUI that calls the search method.